Auzzy/pyinq/docs/src/source/discovery.rst

 Printing a report
 ^^^^^^^^^^^^^^^^^

-Running your tests will produce a results object (such as :class:`TestSuiteResult`) which contains the result of each assert or eval within each executed test.
+Running your tests will produce a test results object (such as :class:`TestSuiteResult`) which contains the result of each assert or eval within each executed test.
 As with the data objects, these objects may be fed into functions predefined by PyInq, or you may pick them apart on your own.
-As with the data objects, the result objects are lists, and thus can be iterated over.
+As with the data objects, the test result objects are lists, and thus can be iterated over.

 Of course, using predefined printers is the easiest::